Elfs, trees and quantum walks: Introduction and summary

 \paragraph{Quantum walk search} The resulting quantum walk algorithm connects most naturally to the long line of research on quantum walk search, which studies the use of quantum walks for finding distinguished or ``marked'' vertices on a graph.
 Building on a long line of work \cite{szegedy2004quantum,magniez2011search,krovi2016quantum,apers2019quantum}, it was recently proven that quantum walks can find such a marked element quadratically faster than the random walk hitting time \cite{ambainis2019quadratic}, provided that we start from the stationary distribution.
 This is a nontrivial restriction.
 If instead we start from a fixed initial vertex, then a quadratic speedup is only known over the random walk \emph{commute time} \cite{belovs2013quantum,apers2019unified,piddock2019quantum}, which can be much larger than the hitting time.
 Our quantum elfs process naturally fits in this quantum walk search framework.
 Conceptually, we make two new contributions.

 On the one hand, the quantum elfs process is a quantum walk algorithm that finds a marked element that is drawn from the random walk arrival distribution.
 This contrasts with most earlier quantum walk algorithms that yield no insight into the quantum walk arrival distribution.
 Moreover, it opens up the use of quantum walks to speed up the many classical algorithms that rely on the random walk arrival distribution, including algorithms for random spanning trees \cite{broder1989generating}, semi-supervised learning \cite{zhu2003semi} and linear system solving \cite{chung2015solving}.
+We also discuss how our quantum walk algorithm can be generalized to sample from arbitrary target distributions, provided that we have access to a ``local stopping rule'' for that distribution \cite{lovasz1995efficient}.
+This complements a recent quantum walk algorithm \cite{bencivenga2020sampling} for speeding up stopping rules when given access to the sampling probabilities.

 On the other hand, the runtime of our quantum walk algorithm is closely related to the random walk hitting time.
 E.g., on trees our quantum walk algorithm has complexity $\tO(\sqrt{\HT_s})$.
 More generally, the conjectured complexity of $\tO(\sqrt{\HT_s\EHT_s})$ is always bounded by $\tO(\HT_s)$.
 This contrasts with the aforementioned quantum walk algorithms that start from a single vertex and have a runtime $\tO(\sqrt{\CT_s})$ \cite{belovs2013quantum,apers2019unified,piddock2019quantum}.
 Here $\CT_s$ is the random walk \emph{commute time} from $s$ to $M$, and this is mostly incomparable to the random walk hitting time.